 I want to apply for more than one specialisation, what do I do?
 You may submit an application for more than one specialisation.
-If you are lucky enough to be accepted by more than one specialisation we can help you decide which would be a better fit for you.
+If you are accepted by more than one specialisation we can help you decide which would be a better fit for you.

 If I am accepted into one specification and want to change to another, is that possible?
 This is not unheard of.
 We will work with you to see if this is a possibility for you.